New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 What are the reporting requirements for SB 253?

-SB 253 will require reporting entities to report all scope 1, 2, and 3 emissions from the prior fiscal year.
+SB 253 will require reporting entities to report all Scope 1, 2, and 3 emissions from the prior fiscal year.
 Reports must comply with the Greenhouse Gas Protocol standards and guidance.
 These emissions are defined as follows:

 1. Scope 1 emissions: All direct greenhouse gas emissions that stem from sources that a reporting entity owns or directly controls, regardless of location, including, but not limited to, fuel combustion activities.